senaite/senaite.core/src/senaite/core/tests/doctests/Catalogs.rst

 Get catalogs by type
 ....................

-Since `archetype_tool` only gives us the catalogs for `Archetype`-based types, one can easily get catalogs from a given type, regardless of its nature.
+The `archetype_tool` only gives us the catalogs for `Archetype`-based types.
+The function `get_catalogs_by_type` allows us to overcome this problem, but with the following considerations:

-However, `auditlog_catalog` is skipped, cause the cataloguing of objects into that catalog is automatically handled by the catalog multiplexer functionality.
+- `auditlog_catalog` is skipped, cause the cataloguing of objects into that catalog is automatically handled by the multiplexer functionality.

-Likewise `uid_catalog` is a special catalog where all AT contents, plus those DX contents implementing the `Referenceable` behavior are catalogued.
+- Likewise, `uid_catalog` is a special catalog where all AT contents, plus those DX contents implementing the `Referenceable` behavior are catalogued.

-As a result, `get_catalogs_by_type` only returns the catalogs that are specific for the given portal type.
+As a result, `get_catalogs_by_type` returns the catalogs despite the *nature* of the type (`Archetype` or `Dexterity`) but only those that are specific for the given portal type.
 Nothing less, nothing more:

     >>> get_catalogs_by_type("Analysis")
     ['senaite_catalog_analysis']